Building Better Ad Pods: Pod Bidding

 Media owners can now dictate a clear podding structure in the bid request so that buyers can send back a slate of well-informed bids without duplicates or competitive clashes.

-• The poddur field indicates the total amount of time in seconds that buyers may fill for the dynamic portion of an ad pod.
+• The poddur field defines the total amount of time in seconds that buyers may fill for the dynamic portion of an ad pod.

-• The minduration and maxduration fields are used to specify the allowable time range in seconds for buyer bids on a given ad slot.
+• The minduration and maxduration fields specify the allowable time range in seconds for buyer bids on a given ad slot.

 • Or, sellers can use the rqddurs array to specify the precise allowable durations for each ad position.
 This is useful for live TV scenarios where non-exact ad durations result either in dead air or truncated ads.